yahiakala/routing/docs/how-it-works.md

 When a route is found, the router will call the route's `before_load` method.
 If the `before_load` method raises a `Redirect`, the router will navigate to the redirected url.

-If the route has a `loader` method, it will be called and the return value will be available as the `data` property on the `RoutingContext`.
+If the route has a `load_data` method, it will be called and the return value will be available as the `data` property on the `RoutingContext`.

-Once the `loader` method has been called, the router will call `open_form` on the matching route's form.
+Once the `load_data` method has been called, the router will call `open_form` on the matching route's form.
 A `routing_context` will be passed to the form.

 ## Caching